 Throughout the 1950s, American cultural emphasis was on domesticity, placing the highest value on home and family.
 Prosperity and consumerism defined this decade as the country returned to more traditional roles after World War II.
 Women were expected to be the perfect wives and mothers, important accessories to a husband’s career.
 Gender roles, and women’s clothing along with, became more rigid.

 Fabulous Fashion was curated by Dr. Elizabeth Smalley and Suzanne Ehrmann with assistance from Elissa De Angelo, Roberta Dumas, and Susan Stevens.
-A special introduction has been composed by Ann Erdman.
+A special introduction was composed by Ann Erdman.